Wyatt915/treeblood/README.md

 text manipulation with TreeBlood.
 All of those minor adjustments will be completely useless unless you expect all your readers to have exactly the same fonts, web browser, and operating system on machines with identical monitors.

+### Environments
+Again, since TreeBlood is not a full typesetting system, differences in the handling of certain environments are to be expected.
+  * `align`, `align*`, and `aligned` are treated as identical
+  * environments do not alter equation numbering in any way.

 ## Resources
 [Mappings for LaTeX, Unicode, and MathML](https://www.w3.org/Math/characters/unicode.xml) [TeX commands available in mathJax](https://www.onemathematicalcat.org/MathJaxDocumentation/TeXSyntax.htm)